Oka Antara: Personal life

-On 7 July 2008, Oka married Rara Wiritanaya, a TV presenter from Bali.
+On 7 July 2008, Oka Antara married Rara Wiritanaya, a TV presenter from Bali.
 They held a private wedding ceremony at home in Karangasem, Bali.
 The couple have 3 children.

 He is a practicing Balinese Hindu and hailed from a tolerant but conservative Balinese Hindu family.
-Despite his religion and family background, he often get roles in Islamic films and soap operas.
-Due to this, there was an accidental incident involving him where an official mistakenly record his religion as Islam instead of Hindu, resulting on religious conversion rumor and drawn shock reaction to his family.
+Despite his religion and family background, he often gets roles in Islamic films and soap operas.
+Due to this, there was an accidental incident involving him where an official mistakenly recorded his religion as Islam instead of Hindu, resulting in a religious conversion rumor and shocking his family.
 The rumor had been dispelled after his clarification.

 He is a silat and kickboxing practitioner.
-His skills on these sports lead him role in Indonesian action movies.
+His skills on these sports have landed him lead roles in Indonesian action movies.